zalando/restful-api-guidelines/compatibility/Compatibility.md

 API designers should apply the following rules to evolve RESTful APIs for services in a backward-compatible way:

 * Add only optional, never mandatory fields.
-* Never change the meaning of a field (e.g. switching to customer-number semantics for customer-id, both being unique customer keys).
+* Never change the meaning of a field (e.g. change to customer-number semantics for customer-id, both being unique customer keys).
 * Input fields may have (complex) constraints being validated via server-side business logic.
-  Never change the validation logic to be more restrictive and make sure that constraints a clearly defined in description.
+  Never change the validation logic to be more restrictive and make sure that all constraints a clearly defined in description.
 * Enum ranges can be reduced when used as input parameters, only if the server is ready to accept and handle old range values too.
 Enum range can be reduced when used as output parameters.